-The best designer dogs bring together two of the finest dog breeds around into one magnificent superdog that offers the best of both words.
+It is a relatively new practice to intentionally create wholly new cross breeds by mixing two purebred dogs.
+This gave rise to the so-called designer dogs, whose popularity doesn’t seem to wane.
+The best designer dogs bring together two of the finest dog breeds around into one magnificent superdog that offers the best of both worlds.
 The Shepadoodle is one of these perfect hybrid pups and you can probably even guess its parentage purely from the name.
 This beautiful dog is a hybrid of two highly intelligent breeds – the German Shepherd and the Standard Poodle – making him inherently bright, easily trainable, and eager to please (aka everything that almost anyone would want in a family dog).
-The Shepadoodle is great with children, plus these charming and self-confident animals are known to become extremely loyal to their families.
+The Shepadoodle has a ton of positive character traits: they are great with children, plus these charming and self-confident animals are known to become extremely loyal to their families.
 Because they are an alert breed it can take a while for them to warm to strangers but this makes them terrific watch/guard dogs.
 This is also a strong, energetic animal who requires daily exercise and can be prone to obesity and boredom when this doesn’t happen.
 Have you decided if the Shepadoodle is the dog for you yet?
 If not, keep your eyes glued to this page and scroll away.
 By the end of this article, we will reveal all there is to know about the Shepadoodle and you’ll know whether or not one of these gorgeous pups will be coming to your home.

 The Shepadoodle is inherently bright, easily trainable, and eager to please.

+It is often difficult to trace the exact origins of new designer dog breeds.
+Many often came about from experiments by breeders, and tracing their parentage down is challenging.
+For these dogs, however, the origins are a bit more clear.
 Shepadoodles originated in the U.S., as the US Army developed this breed in the 1960s as a military police dog.
 Because they come from two working breed dogs, they have an energetic disposition and need for regular and rigorous exercise.
-Poodles were originally bred in Germany as a water-dog for hunting water fowl while Shepherds were intended to herd sheep.
+Of course, we know considerably more about the parent breeds of Shepadoodles, since they have been around for many years.
+Poodles were originally bred in Germany as a water-dog for hunting waterfowl while Shepherds were intended to herd sheep.
 It’s actually rare to know the exact origins of a hybrid dog, so even if these details aren’t exactly detailed, it’s still more than we know about most designer dogs.

-Shepadoodles are a designer dog that has been bred to incorporate the intelligence of the German Shepherd with the non-shedding (and additional intelligence) of a Standard Poodle.
-As with many hybrid dogs, lineage may be skewed if one or both of the parents is not a pure bred, but in fact another Shepadoodle.
+Shepadoodles are a designer dog breed that has been bred to incorporate the intelligence of the German Shepherd with the non-shedding (and additional intelligence) of a Standard Poodle.
+As with many hybrid dogs, lineage may be skewed if one or both of the parents is not a purebred, but in fact another Shepadoodle.
 In this instance, you would have a mixed breed dog versus a designer dog.
 It’s a confusing distinction, but an important one.
+So, if you are looking for a proper designer dog Shepadoodle, you will have to look up its pedigree, or anything similar that the breeder can provide.
+A true Shepadoodle comes from the union of a German Shepherd and a Poodle – or, in other words, it is a first generation hybrid.

 While it’s best to keep your young pup on whatever dry food the breeder has started him on, you can slowly wean him over to your preferred dog food.
 An inherent trait from both breeds is slight gastric sensitivity and choosing a quality food is important.
 As an adult, your Shepadoodle should be fed 3-4 cups of top quality dry dog food daily.
 These dogs don’t over-consume and stay lean.
 This fact, combined with exercise, will contribute to their healthy life span.